Hoy te vi

-Hoy te vi is a Venezuelan telenovela that was produced by Radio Caracas Televisión in 1998 based on a story written by Basilio Álvarez and Laura Bottome.
+Hoy te vi is a Venezuelan telenovela that was produced by Radio Caracas Televisión in 1998, and based on a story written by Basilio Álvarez and Laura Bottome.
 The telenovela was a youthful production focusing on adolescents and their concerns.
 This telenovela lasted 122 episodes and was distributed internationally by RCTV International.

 Plot

 Nicolás, Iván, Ricardo, Napoleón and Gerardo are five teenagers searching for a dream that will change their lives forever.
 They form part of a musical band called Máximo Nivel, and this musical group is responsible for giving life to this story full adventures, love, joys and teenage madness.